Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 Two types of research grants are open for applications:

-b) Post-Graduate Students Research Grants for the PhD students and researchers without academic degree will not exceed 90 000 rubles (approx $1400) and may cover up to 100% of the total project cost.
+b) Post-Graduate Students Research Grants for the PhD students and researchers without academic degree.
+The grant amount – 450 000 rubles (approx. $ 6000).

 Each proposal must include the following:

 1. Complete proposal form Download grant proposal form and grant agreement

 2. Curriculum Vitae (up to 3 pages including main publications on the subject)

 3. Short writing sample (full text of one of the latest publications on the subject-up to 20 pages).
 PhD students may provide an essay.

 4. Two recommendation letters addressed directly to the Center (for PhD students and researchers without PhD)

 The grantees are expected to complete their projects within two years after announcement of the decision – till May, 15, 2023.

 · A meaningful summary of research and educational work carried out under the Grant during the reporting period, indicating specific kinds and the time periods during which they were conducted.